What's the Difference Between 1099 and W2?

 1. Starting from the tax year 2020, the IRS Form 1099-NEC is the designated tax form for reporting payments to contract workers in the previous tax year.
 It must be submitted to the IRS and provided to the contractor for income reporting.

-What Is a 1099 Worker?
+What is a 1099 Worker?

 A 1099 worker, often known as an independent contractor, is an individual worker who provides services to a business under a contractual arrangement.